 We are different by design.
 The things that set us apart are our ability to connect meaningfully with people, our belief that knowledge is power and the most vital way of attaining that is through reading and finally, we strive to leverage the most out of what we are entrusted with and sustainably reuse, recycle, and re-purpose so we can invest more in the children we serve.

-Additionally, we have a group of intelligent, curious and determined interns who share their time and talent with Bernie’s Book Bank.
+Additionally, we occasionally have a group of intelligent, curious, and determined interns who share their time and talent with Bernie’s Book Bank.